alxfed/alxfed.github.io/_posts/2023-07-17-Name-your-new-profession.markdown

 out, not only you have to change profession several times, but (!!!):
 ### You have to invent the name of your next profession!
 &nbsp;&nbsp;&nbsp;&nbsp;Yes!
 It looks like going forward you will have to invent a name for your new profession every time.
 Well...
-I though about it myself, I considered several options offered by the ChatGPT, Bard, Claude (all in vain by the way), I finally came up with my own version, which my wife approved.
+I though about it myself, I considered the multiple options offered by ChatGPT, Bard, Claude (all in vain by the way), I finally came up with my own version, which my wife approved.
 The name of my next profession will be:<br>
 <h1 align="center">AI Dialogue Facilitator</h1>
 <br>I will explain why to those of you who don't understand... a little bit later.